 What is Avon?

-Only in 2005, Avon switched from direct selling to the MLM.
+Only in 2005, did Avon switch from direct selling to MLM.

-Today it is the 5th largest beauty company and 2nd largest MLM company in the world.
+Today it is the 5th largest beauty company and the 2nd largest MLM company in the world.

 Guess who is the 1st?
 Yes, it is the Amway.